-If you run a company, you may need access to finance at some point —loans, overdrafts, or other forms of borrowing.
-You may also have to pay ongoing fees for banking, hiring a car, or buying a car through the business.
+If you run a company, you may need access to finance at some point — loans, overdrafts, or other forms of borrowing.
+You may also have to pay ongoing fees for banking, car hire, or car purchases through the business.

-Here, we look at how finance costs are treated for tax purposes and which typical expense can be offset against your company’s Corporation Tax bill.
+Here, we look at how finance costs are treated for tax purposes and which typical expenses can be offset against your company’s Corporation Tax bill.

 As with all types of business expenses, only costs incurred wholly and exclusively for the purposes of your trade are tax-deductible.